-Valves not marked "Air" have rate marking in CFM of liquefied petroleum gas.
-These can be converted into ratings in CFM air by multiplying the LPG ratings by the factors listed below.
-Air flow ratings can be converted to ratings in CFM LPG by dividing the air ratings by the factors listed below.
+Valves not marked "Air" have rate marking in cubic feet per minute of liquefied petroleum gas.
+These can be converted to ratings in cubic feet per minute of air by multiplying the liquefied petroleum gas ratings by the factors listed below.
+Air flow ratings can be converted to ratings in cubic feet per minute of liquefied petroleum gas by dividing the air ratings by the factors listed below.